ampproject/amphtml/spec/amp-story-player.md

 ## Autoplay

+By default, the first story in the player will automatically start playing when the player becomes visible in the user's viewport.

-You can opt-out of the default autoplaying experience by using the configuration below.
-This will prevent the first story in the player to start playing until you call `play()` on the player.
+You can opt-out of the default behavior by using the configuration below.
+This will prevent the first story in the player to start playing until you call [play()](#play/pause) on the player.

 ### JSON Configuration